mrsmjparker/codedocexamples/README.md

 This class is the actual ACTION class for CRUD and query functions for app.
 Users will be able to insert photos and comments.
 Once inserted, users will be able to query for photos and comments by ID and Title.

 Photo.cs
+This class shows metadata and properties which map to fields in the actual databases.
+In addition, this class outlines:
+Field Types
+Rules/Requirements on Fields (for users)
+Additional format information (dates, and photo types)